Best of Hilary Duff: Critical reception

 Best of Hilary Duff received mostly mixed reviews from critics.
 Allmusic gave the album a positive review stating that Best of Hilary Duff "is a flipside of her 2005's Most Wanted", which was "pitched squarely at bright, happy tweens".
 They also went on to say the album "is not a look back at the past but a blueprint for the future".
-Allmusic gave the album a 3.5/5 star rating.

-Commonsensemedia said that "Hilary Duff isn't for tweens anymore.
-The hit single "Reach Out" features more aggressive sexual lyrics than on previous albums.
-While Dignity was OK for 11-year-olds, the Best Of compilation pushes the target age higher.
-The funky remixes and danceable electronic beats are fun and catchy, but the sexed-up lyrics and themes aren't intended for younger fans."
 Rachel Devitt of Rhapsody said the collection "is largely pleasant, nicely polished and, rather surprisingly, sleek and even a little edgy.
 Turns out Lizzie McGuire is a dancefloor diva, and even with that feathery little voice, she manages to work it on tracks like the dark "Stranger," saucy new tune "Reach Out" and a clubby remix of "Dignity."
+Common Sense Media described the album as having varied influences, and said that "Duff deftly combines the infectious dance beats she's known for with a more sultry vocal tone reminiscent of Nelly Furtado and even Britney Spears."
+In a more negative review, David Balls from Digital Spy also described the album as having a varied sound, but felt that it prevented the album from coming across as "genuine", writing: "her sound has changed as often as Posh Spice's hairstyle".

 Commercial performance

 On November 29, 2008, Best of Hilary Duff debuted at number 125 on the US Billboard 200 chart, selling 5,500 copies in its first week of release in the US, making it her least successful album to date.
-This is her first album not to receive any RIAA certifications.
-As of September 2012, the album has sold over 35,000 copies in the United States alone.